How to Prepare and Move a Grandfather Clock

 Moving Your Gun Safe

-If you have never moved before, you may not know what to do on moving day.
+If you have never moved, you may not know what to do on moving day.
 These tips will guide you step by step and help you create a plan to ensure everything goes smoothly.

 Moving Day Checklist

 Short on time but need to move your pool table?
-This quick guide gives you the essential tips for a speedy and safe disassembly and relocation.
-Perfect for those who want to get back to the game as soon as possible.
+This quick guide gives you the tips for a speedy and safe disassembly and relocation.
+Perfect for those who want to return to the game immediately.

 How to Disassemble and Move a Pool Table